1972 Rugby League World Cup group stage: France vs New Zealand

 France kicked off the tournament by sharing six tries with the Kiwis but a massive penalty count in their favour allowed the French to dictate play, their five goals and a drop goal to none by the Kiwis proving decisive.

 Great Britain vs Australia

 At Perpignan a monumental struggle finally went Britain's way 27–21 against the Kangaroos, for whom Bob Fulton grabbed three tries in a lost cause.
+An unusual incident occurred during the second half of the match.
+Following John Atkinson's try, Australian second rower John Elford came through with a swinging arm that only just missed its mark.
+The players didn't react to the incident with the British players only celebrating the try and not worrying about Elford's action.
+Then following Terry Clausen's successful conversion, French referee Claude Teisseire, instead of allowing the Australian's to re-start with a kick-off, instead gave Great Britain a penalty on halfway citing Elford's swinging arm.
+To rub salt into the Australian's wound, British captain Clive Sullivan opted for the kick at goal from halfway, which Clausen duly landed.

 France vs Great Britain

 Great Britain overcame France 13–4 to qualify for the final with outstanding second-rower Phil Lowe scoring two tries.

 Australia vs New Zealand

 New Zealand gave Australia a hard time, the first half being scoreless, before going down 9–5.

 Great Britain vs New Zealand

 Great Britain hammered New Zealand 53–19, a World Cup record score, with young stand-off John Holmes collecting 26 points (10 goals, 2 tries) – another World Cup record.